Jakns99/dms-database-migration-project/README.md

  ## 1. Provision Environment and Tasks
   - The first step was to set up the lab environment using a CloudFormation stack.
 The lab generously provides a couple of resources to start off the project, such as a starter VPC without routes as to let me create them, a couple of EC2 instances, and a few password and username credentials.
 Base lab infrastructure was provided to allow for focused efforts on learning.

+ ## 2A.
+Create VPC Peering Connections
+  - This step had me creating a VPC peering connection between the On-Premises and AWS environments.
+  - The process of peering is very simple, and it involves provisioning a peering connection via VPC's peering connection tab.
+The requester was onpremVPC and the Accepter was awsVPC.
+Next, I accepted the request to confirm the peering connection.